boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 - A "cool" development environment.

 The Blech core language is designed to eliminate frequent difficulties with C/C++.
-With its domain focus and the synchronous MoC, we can restrict the language:
+With its domain focus and the synchronous MoC, we restrict the language to:

 - no global variables,
 - no undefined behaviour,